 If you are interested in caring for infant kittens, ask your local shelter if they offer training.
 Unfortunately, if shelters can’t find foster placements or care immediately, the kittens may not be able to survive.

 If you have the space, adopting a cat during kitten season helps the shelter create more space to care for other homeless cats or kittens.
 If your home is full, you can still show support by advocating and bringing awareness to the adoption efforts of your local shelter or rescue.
 You can help by advertising the cats in their care or even soliciting donations of food or litter to help support the care for these animals.
 Talk to your friends and family and see who might be able to adopt a new friend.
 Who knows, you may even end up giving many cats and kittens their new furrever homes!Even if you're unable to adopt, you can still show support by advocating and bringing awareness to the adoption efforts of your local shelter or rescue.
 Click To Tweet

 Shelters always need all the help they can get during kitten season.
 If you have free time, donate a few hours or even a day per week to your local shelter.
 If you are unable to donate time, you can always donate money to help provide care for animals in your community.

 Prevent Pregnancy to Begin With!

 Spaying female cats prevents them from going into heat.
 Female cats in heat may vocalize more, urinate more frequently (even in the house), and may also attract unwanted male visitors to your property.
 A female cat can become pregnant at four months of age.
 Each litter can produce several kittens which adds up quickly.
 To prevent pregnancy, spay or neuter your pet and keep your cat indoors.
-To take your indoor cat outside for some fresh air and stimulation, use a stretchy leash, so he or she doesn’t wander too far.
+Check out our other blog Is it Important to Spay and Neuter Your Cat – (catsavant.com) for more information!

 Do What You Can